jeremenichelli/jeremenichelli.github.io/_posts/2016-04-04-always-animate-translate-instead-of-positions.md

 ### Recommended links
-- Post by Paul Irish about the benefits of [moving objects using translate instead of top and left][1]
+- Post by Paul Irish about the benefits of [moving objects using translate][1]
 - Google Developers documentation on [composition layers and animation][2]
 - UX question in StackOverflow about [optimal duration on transitions for humans][3]